widesky/node-mbus/README.md

 ### v0.5.0 (2018.03.26)
 * add method to set a new Primary ID for a device

-### v0.4.x (2018.03.25)
-* library now tries to make sure that only one request/scan runs and also connect/close should be secured
-* add option to overwrite default tcp timeout
-* allow close when using callback to wait till connection can be closed (will check any 500ms)

 ### v0.3.0 (2018.03.15)
 * official release